SetuHQ/upi-deeplinks-sample-apps/README.md

-# upi-deeplinks-sample-apps
+# UPI DL sample apps

-Apps built in different frameworks that show the receommended way to integrate deeplinks within the merchant's ecosystem.
+Apps built in different frameworks that show the recommended way to integrate UPI deeplinks within the merchant's ecosystem.